 General Leaves of Absence shall be considered on no greater than a 3-month basis and no General Leave of Absence, except military leave, may be granted for a cumulative period greater than one year.
-An employee granted a General Leave of Absence will be reinstated to the same, or similar, position at the expiration of the leave, provided that the employee is capable and able, physically and mentally, to resume his/her duties.
+An employee granted a General Leave of Absence will be reinstated to the same, or similar, position at the expiration of the leave, provided that the employee is capable and able, physically and mentally, to resume the employee's duties.
 Failure to return to work at the end of an approved leave will be considered to be a resignation.

 Employment while on leave will be cause for termination, unless specifically approved by the President.
-In accordance with individual insurance provider policies, during General Leaves of Absence, an employee may be able to continue College benefits (non-health insurance) by paying premiums to either the Office of Human Resources or the applicable benefit provider.
-If COBRA eligible, the employee may be eligible to continue health insurance by paying premiums to the COBRA Administrator for the College's health plan.
+In accordance with individual insurance provider policies, during General Leaves of Absence, an employee may be able to continue College benefits by paying premiums to either the Office of Human Resources or the applicable benefit provider.
+The College may continue to pay the employee's single health insurance premium under the College's health plan for up to 3 months for qualifying circumstances as determined by the President.